FailAcademy/learning/adp-vancouver/_slides/week-05/01-intro-to-mongo.md

 Shard: a piece of broken ceramic, metal, glass, or rock, typically having sharp edges.

-Think: rather than having one solid db you "shard" break one piece of data across multiple machines.
+Think: rather than having one solid db you "shard" (break) pieces of data across multiple machines.

 ---
 #Sharding continued...